stakater/Reloader/docs/Verify-Reloader-Working.md

 Updated test-resource of type Deployment in namespace: test-reloader
 ```

-Below are the details that explain these logs
+Below are the details that explain these logs:

 ### test-object